Amoako-Atta must pay for lost monies due to toll booths closure – Mornah

 The Minister should have known that he has no such powers.

-In any case, he was not in the jurisdiction.
-So, Mr. Speaker, we want you to direct that the Minister has no such powers to waive the payment of charges in this country except Parliament.
-Mr. Speaker direct that the Minister rescind his decision, if he so wishes he should present that to parliament.”
+In any case he was not in the jurisdiction.
+So Mr Speaker, we want you to direct that the Minister has no such powers to waive the payment of charges in this country expect Parliament.
+Mr Speaker direct that the Minister rescind his decision, if he so wishes he should present that to parliament.”

-He said “Even in the Supreme Court, with the greatest of respect Mr. Speaker, sometimes there is a misreading of the law which does not amount to the fact that the law lords are disrespecting the law.
-So at such a time that we made that distinction, we cannot attribute to the honourable Minister for Roads and Highways he is disrespecting the law.”
+He said “Even in the Supreme Court , with the greatest of respect Mr Speaker, sometimes there is a misreading of the law which does not amount to the fact that the law lords are disrespecting the law.
+So at such a time that we we made that distinction we cannot attribute to the honourable Minister for Roads and Highways he is disrespecting the law.”

-Bernard Mornah calls for Roads minister to pay back lost monies due to tollbooths closure.